One thing that remains consistent among highly successful authors across all genres is they’re not short on smart book marketing ideas.

 If you write one book, you severely limit your audience.
 Why?
 Successful authors know that your second book helps to market your first, and your third book helps to market your first and second and so on.
 The other piece of this goes back to a point mentioned earlier: it’s better to stick to your market.
 Even if you write different books that aren’t necessarily a series.

-Understanding The Importance of Covers: You should like your book cover, but you should never fall in love with it.
+You should like your book cover, but you should never fall in love with it.
 Because when you fall in love with it, you lose perspective.
 And your judgment fails.
-The more books that are published, the more covers become crucially important to all of your book marketing.
+The more books that are published, the more covers become critically important to the success of all of your book marketing ideas.

 I’ve seen a lot of books fail because of very bad covers, even marginally bad covers won’t cut it.
 Sometimes authors will tell me, “But if the book is good, the cover doesn’t matter.”
 But, the reality is different.
 If the cover is bad, no one will ever know how good your book is.